BLCM/bl3mods/Apocalyptech/gear_changes/single_element_maliwan/README.md

 Note that if you use my P2P Networker Element Fix mod in conjunction with this one, the P2P Networker *will* have its second element.

-This has been updated through DLC4 (Psycho Krieg and the Fantastic Fustercluck).
+This has been updated through DLC5 (Designer's Cut).

 **Note:** This only applies to freshly-spawned guns.
 Any Maliwan weapon already in your inventory (or imported via an previously-existing item code) will